openjdk/jdk/src/jdk.javadoc/share/man/javadoc.md

     As an example, specifying `CMI` as *locations* allows a tag to be used as inline tag in constructor and method declarations.

-    The *name* of the tag, prefixed by `note-tag-`, is added as `class` attribute to the generated HTML element to enable styling via user-defined stylesheets.
-For example, a tag with *name* "warning" will generate an HTML element with a `class="note-tag-warning"` attribute.

     For the `javadoc` tool to spell-check tag names, it is important to include a `-tag` option for every custom tag that is present in the source code, disabling (with `X`) those that aren't being output in the current run.